Upper West Side in New York

 The Upper West Side is a relaxed and very diverse neighbourhood.
-There are lot of Jews that live here, which means that (especially between 85th and 100th Street) there are a lot of synagogues and a lot of places where you can eat kosher.
+There are a lot of Jews that live here, which means that (especially between 85th and 100th Street) there are a lot of synagogues and a lot of places where you can eat kosher.
 There are also a lot of intellectuals.
 A group of baby boomer graduates from the ‘70s and ‘80s bought spacious apartments for relatively little and stayed around.
-To the North, towards 116th Street there are many students and professors from the ever expanding Columbia University.
+To the North, towards 116th Street there are many students and professors from the ever-expanding Columbia University.
 This university mostly attracts “nerds” whereas NYU is known for the cool hipsters.
-Do not be surprised if you see a young twenty something wearing a pair of glasses and a large Columbia sweater, leggings and Uggs looking sternly: people study hard, and that is as expected as tuition here is ten thousand dollars a year.

 River Side Park